Poles from the conserved kinetic equation: The emerging gradient structure and causality riddle of relativistic hydrodynamics: Hydrodynamic limit : The emerging gradient structure

 The dispersion relations given in \eqref{dispshear}, \eqref{dispdiff}, and \eqref{dispsound} are the second set of results of the current analysis, where we see that the right hand sides of the spectral relation $\omega(k)$ are the infinite power series over the small wave number $k$.
 Remembering that the $k$ powers are generated in the Fourier analysis from the spatial derivatives, these dispersion series are equivalent to the gradient expansion of relativistic hydrodynamics in near equilibrium scenario.
 Akin to the hydrodynamic theory, where order truncation is regularly done in terms of the spatial gradients, these dispersion series can also be truncated at any desirable order in power $k$.

 Here comes a significant observation of the current analysis.
-In Eq.\eqref{dispshear}, \eqref{dispdiff} and \eqref{dispsound}, the infinite sum not only involves the spatial derivative $k$, but also the temporal derivative $\omega$ in a relaxation-operator like form $(1+i\omega\tau_R)$ in the denominator.
-The power over these non-local operators (time derivative appearing in the denominator) also systematically increases for each higher $k$ powered term in the series.
+In Eq.\eqref{dispshear}, \eqref{dispdiff} and \eqref{dispsound}, the infinite sum not only involves the spatial derivative $k$, but also the temporal derivative $\omega$ in a relaxation-operator like form $(1+i\omega\tau_R)$ in the denominator of each $k$ powered term of the series.
+From here on, such terms that include powers of $\frac{1}{\left(1+i\omega\tau_R\right)}$ (where the time derivative is appearing in the denominator) will be called as the ``non-local'' terms or ``non-local'' operators indicating a nonlocality in time (or integration over time).
+The power over these non-local operators also systematically increases for each higher $k$ powered term in the series.
 This structure of competing spatial and temporal derivatives is also observed in \cite{Mitra:2024yei} and has profound effects on the causality of the theory.
-The dispersion series \eqref{dispshear}, \eqref{dispdiff} and \eqref{dispsound} can be truncated at any $k$ power, and the non-local factor $(1+i\omega\tau_R)$ can be lifted in the left hand side to recast the dispersion polynomial into a local set of equations.
+The dispersion series \eqref{dispshear}, \eqref{dispdiff} and \eqref{dispsound} can be truncated at any $k$ powered term, as long as the factor $(1+i\omega\tau_R)$ is appearing in the denominator with appropriate power, such that the number of modes are conserved across an arbitrary Lorentz boost.
+The problem of retaining such non-local terms in any gradient expansion is that such series always bears the risk of divergence, especially near the radius of convergence of the theory ($\omega\approx \frac{i}{\tau_R}$).
+As a remedy, these non-local factor $(1+i\omega\tau_R)$ can be lifted in the left hand side to recast the dispersion polynomial into a local set of equations.
 The crucial point is that, without this factor the causality of the theory is severely impeded.
 The reason is that, without the factor $(1+i\omega\tau_R)$ in the denominator, the power of $k$ always exceeds the power of $\omega$ for any given truncation in order $k$.
 This actually violates the mode conservation condition and directly leads to acausality of the system of equations \cite{Hoult:2023clg,Bhattacharyya:2025hjs}.
 This factor in the denominator actually indicates the all-order resummation of temporal derivations in a causal theory \cite{Bhattacharyya:2024tfj,Mitra:2023ipl} and for the same reason the abrupt truncation in the temporal derivations in form $(1+i\omega\tau_R)^{-1}=1+(i\omega\tau_R)+(i\omega\tau_R)^2+\cdots$ directly leads to pathology (more discussion can be found in \cite{Mitra:2024yei}).
 The only exception is observed to be the sound channel leading term in \eqref{dispsound} and will be explained later why.

 Next, it will be shown how the dispersion polynomials \eqref{dispshear}, \eqref{dispdiff} and \eqref{dispsound} behave after a certain truncation in $k$ power.
 Keeping terms up to ${\cal{O}}(k^2)$, Eq.\eqref{dispshear} becomes,